 People often say they wish more people from their town could have heard these presentations.
 They won’t be left hanging with this special video follow-up, designed to spread the enthusiasm and action to even more people.

 Any audience member can sign up to access a 30 minute video featuring Becky McCray and her SaveYour.Town Co-founder Deb Brown.
-They can share the video throughout their town for two weeks after the event.
-Then they’ll get weekly email newsletters to reinforce the important concepts and generate more discussion locally.
+They can share the video throughout their town, and they’ll get weekly email newsletters to reinforce the important concepts and generate more discussion locally.
 There’s no charge, and it adds value for your attendees.

 When you invite me to your town, it’s not about me.
 My impartial approach keeps the group focused.
 We get out and walk through your downtown to all work together on practical steps you can use right now.